xaviershay/dovin/README.md

 ## Development

     bin/dev       # Launch an interactive REPL
-    bin/test # Runs all tests and lints bin/run  # Runs all solutions
+    bin/test      # Runs all tests and lints bin/test-repl # Run tests from interactive REPL (use `main`) bin/run       # Runs all solutions

 New actions go into `Dovin.Actions`.
 They must: